 By collecting data from Spotrac.com, we were able to collect the career base salaries and signing bonuses for each player currently active in the NBA.
 Players were then ranked by their career cash earnings in each of their current team’s respective home state location.
 States that do not have a home team were excluded from our study.

-Continue reading to see which standout NBA ballers are rolling in the most dough in the U.S.
+Continue reading to see which standout ballers are rolling in the most dough in the U.S., making them the richest NBA players ever!

 For our comprehensive ranking, we calculated the career base salaries and bonuses of active basketball players in the NBA.